TechShroom/cascadepoet/README.md

-JavaPoet
+CascadePoet
 ========

-`JavaPoet` is a Java API for generating `.java` source files.
+`CascadePoet` is a Java API for generating `.cscd` source files.

 Source file generation can be useful when doing things such as annotation processing or interacting with metadata files (e.g., database schemas, protocol formats).
 By generating code, you eliminate